 Color depth has always been important, but with the rise of ultra HD 4K and HDR the ability to more accurately display color gradations and nuances has become even more essential.
 Of course, the higher the color bit depth the better was true when 1080p was dominant but the distinction carries more weight as images become denser and more loaded with metadata.
 That’s because color depth really means how much image info a panel (or screen) shows accurately.
 We mentioned metadata just now – that usually refers to added information beyond the basics of the image such as resolution and framerate.
 HDR, or high dynamic range, falls under metadata.
 The more information a panel displays the better and more accurate the image.

 Bit depth and the effect the spec has on color representation have particular appeal to enthusiast users.
 Gamers, movie and TV buffs, photographers, and video professionals all place great value on color fidelity and know that every bit counts.
+Do note 8-bit and 10-bit refers to color depth and processing, not native panel engineering.
+Many panels use 8-bit with dithering or frame rate control (FRC) to achieve 10-bit color depth.
+In practical terms, the effect is genuine and you would not be able to tell the difference between 8-bit FRC and native 10-bit panels.

 Figuring out color bit depth gets mathematical really quick, but we’ll try to spare you the boring calculations.
 Since modern display panels use pixels controlled by digital processors, each pixel represents bits of data.
 Each bit has either a zero or one value for every primary color: red, green, and blue, aka RGB.
-Thus an 8-bit panel has 2 to the power of 8 values per color: that’s 256 gradations or versions each of red, blue, and green.
+Thus an 8-bit color depth panel has 2 to the power of 8 values per color: that’s 256 gradations or versions each of red, blue, and green.
 We calculate them as 256 x 256 x 256 to arrive at a total of 16.7 million possible colors.

-For 10-bit panels, every pixel shows up to 1024 versions of each primary color, in other words 1024 to the power of three or 1.07 BILLION possible colors.
+For 10-bit color depth panels, every pixel shows up to 1024 versions of each primary color, in other words 1024 to the power of three or 1.07 BILLION possible colors.
 So, a 10-bit panel has the ability to render images with exponentially greater accuracy than an 8-bit screen.
 A 12-bit monitor goes further with 4096 possible versions of each primary per pixel, or 4096 x 4096 x 4096 colors: that’s 68.7 billion colors.

 Well actually the difference comes in as rather huge.
-While 8-bit panels do a good job of showing realistic images, they’re also the bare minimum in terms of modern input sources.
+While 8-bit color depth panels do a good job of showing realistic images, they’re also the bare minimum in terms of modern input sources.
 The vast majority of ultra HD 4K content (and 8K in the near future) gets authored in 10-bit color depth or higher.
 That means an 8-bit panel won’t be able to display content as intended by content creators.
-An 8-bit panel receiving 10-bit or higher content has to “crush” details and color gradations to make them fit.
+A strictly 8-bit panel receiving 10-bit or higher content has to “crush” details and color gradations to make them fit.

 While to casual observers the difference may seem acceptable, if you really care about the content you’re using, whether for enjoyment or work, then the compromise may be too much to tolerate.
-An 8-bit panel has far less range than a 10-bit screen and can’t show the same rich variety of color gradations, resulting a duller, more washed out, and overall plainer-looking image.
+An 8-bit panel has far less range than a 10-bit color depth screen and can’t show the same rich variety of color gradations, resulting a duller, more washed out, and overall plainer-looking image.
 The lack of variety shows up most typically in dark and light areas.
 For example, on an 8-bit panel the sun may appear as a bright blob with very clear bands of light emanating from it.
 A 10-bit panel will show the same sun as a gradually bright object without obvious banding.

 A quick historical perspective may help.
 The 8-bit color depth was designed for VGA displays decades ago, and only goes up to RGB color gamut.
 As such, 8-bit monitors can’t hope to work with wider color spaces such as Adobe RGB or DCI-P3.
 They also can’t properly show HDR content – for that you’ll need 10-bit as a minimum.